AndrewAkinson/python3-therion-analyzer/README.md

 One of these concerns the character encoding for the data files.
-In some cases these can contain characters which are not recognised as UTF-8 or ASCII, but are in the extended ASCII character set, such as the degree &deg; symbol in ISO-8859-1.
+In some cases these can contain characters which are not recognised as UTF-8 but are in the extended ASCII character set, such as the degree &deg; symbol in ISO-8859-1.
 To handle this the module attempts to determine the character encoding for each file it is asked to read from, before parsing the file.
 This is done rather crudely by slurping the entire contents of the file and looking for decoding exceptions.
-Currently the only encodings tested for are 'UTF-8', 'ISO-8859-1' (aka Latin 1), and 'ASCII'.
+Currently the only encodings tested for are 'UTF-8' and 'ISO-8859-1' (aka Latin 1).

 Another issue concerns the use of capitalisation for keywords (ignored), file names (required on unix systems at least) and survex path itself (by default, forced to lower case by survex).
-The parsing algorithm is designed to work around these issues BUT it is assumed that survey names are forced to lower case.
+The parsing algorithm is designed to work around these issues BUT it is assumed that survey path names introduced by begin statements are forced to lower case.
 For keywords, for example, `*Begin` is equally valid as `*begin` for example.
-Also there can be space between the keyword character and the keyword itself, so that `* begin` is the same as `*begin`.
+Also, there can be space between the keyword character and the keyword itself so that `* begin` is the same as `*begin`.
 Again the parser should handle these cases transparently.

 Generally if a survex file can be successfully processed by `cavern`, then it ought to be parsable by the present scripts.
 The parser has